It isn’t just wishful thinking to say that every consumer can get excellent customer service. But it does take some effort and strategy.

 - End the request with your desired resolution.
 If you leave it up to the company to guess your hoped-for results, you will likely end up disappointed.
 Always tell the business what outcome would make you happy.
 But also…

 - Don’t exaggerate the problem.
 Exaggerating or fibbing about aspects of your experience is another quick way to get your request for help to land in the virtual garbage can.
+Stick with the facts and steer clear of making outlandish accusations.

 The bottom line: It’s much more difficult for a company to ignore your written complaint.
 Keep a careful record of your efforts to resolve your problem.
-Make certain that your desired outcome is reasonable and don’t stretch the truth in your complaint.
+Make certain that your desired outcome is reasonable, and don’t stretch the truth in your complaint.

 4. If at first you don’t succeed: Escalate your customer service issue